-What does "Satya" mean?
+What Does “Satya” Mean?

 “When one is firmly established in speaking truth, the fruits of action become subservient to him.” – The Yoga Sutras of Patanjali*

+So, what does Satya mean?
 The most common translation for Satya is “truth.”
 In the Eight Limbs of Yoga, Satya is one of the five yamas, or restraints, to incorporate into life.
 It’s truthfulness in thought, words, and deeds.

 When we’re stuck, we can often see ourselves, others, and situations in a distorted or cloudy way.
-I see that “truthfulness in thought” as letting go of these unhelpful narratives and gaining the insight to see ourselves and others in a clearer and more constructive light.
+We see that “truthfulness in thought” as letting go of these unhelpful narratives and gaining the insight to see ourselves and others in a clearer and more constructive light.

 The word “sat” in Sanskrit means “that which is, that which exists.”
 Living in non-acceptance of what we cannot change can be very painful – and what do we do when things feel unacceptable?
 Gaining clarity on how to accept, when not to accept, and how to let go of what no longer serves you is another key of truthfulness in deeds.